Jarryd460/IntroductionToUnitTestingWithXUnit/README.md

 	* By default test cases in a class execute sequentially and classes themselves execute in parallel.
 Data is not shared among test cases and they each get their own instance of the class and it's data.
 * Class Fixtures
 	* Declaring a fixure allows data to be shared across unit tests.
 This is good in scenarios where you want to start and tear down a database for instance.
+* Collection Fixtures
+	* A collection fixture allows you to share data across not just unit tests in a class but across classes themselves.